How does Microsoft make its billions? Microsoft revenue breakdown 2025

 Now, according to StatCounter, Windows is by far the most popular OS for desktop devices with 73.54% of all devices, while in second place comes Mac OS in a distant 15.87%.

-In October 2021 Microsoft launched its new Windows version known also as Windows 11.
+In October 2021, Microsoft launched its new Windows version, also known as Windows 11.
 Even though at the beginning the product had some technical limitations and could be installed on specific devices, later Microsoft launched several updates that aimed to broaden its audience and lift the technical restrictions previously mentioned.
-At the end of 2022, Microsoft stated that Windows both OEM and Commercial brought 11% revenue growth each compared to 2021.
-At the first sight, it looks like a success, however, it is important to mention that Microsoft didn't launch any other Windows products in 2021, and the sales in the previous year came from Windows 10, launched back in 2015.
+At the end of 2022, Microsoft stated that Windows, both OEM and Commercial, brought 11% revenue growth each compared to 2021.
+At first sight, it looks like a success; however, it is important to mention that Microsoft didn't launch any other Windows products in 2021, and the sales in the previous year came from Windows 10, launched back in 2015.

-As of 2023, Windows 11 comes in two versions: Home and Pro, each having a different price tag.
-While for Windows 11 Home the price is $139, the Windows 11 Pro costs $199.
-The prices are the same as for Windows 10 before the latest version was released.
+As of 2023, Windows 11 is available in two versions: Home and Pro, each with a different price.
+The Windows 11 Home version is priced at $139, while the Windows 11 Pro version costs $199.
+These prices are the same as those for Windows 10 before the release of the latest version.

-With all this, Microsoft has only 16% of its income from Windows as of 2020, which relates to a replanned technology focus on other industries, but at the same time keeping the OS alive, with new updates and news.
+With all this, Microsoft had only 16% of its income from Windows as of 2020, which related to a replanned technology focus on other industries, but at the same time, keeping the OS alive, with new updates and news.

-However, in 2022 Microsoft revenue from Windows (both OEM and commercial) decreased as percentage from revenue.
-In the company's annual financial report, it is stated that Windows generated $24,76B in revenue in 2022 which is 12.48% from the total revenue.
+However, in 2024, Microsoft revenue from Windows (both OEM and Commercial) continued to decrease as a percentage of total revenue.
+In the company's annual financial report, it is stated that Windows generated $29.1B in revenue, which is 11.35% of the total revenue.

-Yet, considering the total revenue grew by $30B mainly due to Azure and other cloud services, Windows still represents a solid part of Microsoft's income
+Yet, considering the total revenue grew by $19.8B in 2024, mainly due to Azure, Microsoft 365 Copilot, and AI services, Windows still represents a relevant and stable part of Microsoft's income.

 How Microsoft Makes Money from Teams

-Microsoft Teams announced in November 2016 and it was a surprise to the market, which was mainly controlled by Slack.
+Microsoft Teams was announced in November 2016, and it was a surprise to the market, which was mainly controlled by Slack.
 However, rumors say that Gates offered to buy Slack for $8 billion, but it was told to use Skype as a competing tool for Slack.

-In 2022 Microsoft Teams didn't stop to grow and reached over 270 million users, which is almost double compared to the previous year.
+In 2022, Microsoft Teams didn't stop growing and reached over 270 million users, which is almost double compared to the previous year.
 Most of Microsoft Teams users come from the US, with a demographic share of 17.6%, followed by UK users and those from India with 6.4% and 5.7% share respectively.
+In 2024, Microsoft Teams surpassed 320 million monthly active users, continuing its dominance in the business communication sector.

-In an Industry breakdown report, Microsoft Teams is used most by companies from Information and Technology sector having 29% of the total user share.
+In an Industry breakdown report, Microsoft Teams is used most by companies from the Information and Technology sector, having 29% of the total user share.
 Computer and Software development companies make 11% of Teams users, while higher education institutions across the world make 10.6% of Teams users.

 How Does Microsoft Make Money From Xbox

-In November 2001 Microsoft announced and introduced the Xbox to the general public.
-A thing that put them in direct competition between Sony and Nintendo at that moment.
-Over time Xbox didn’t get enough popularity among users, but still managed to keep their third position in place with more than 49 million devices sold by January 2021.
+In November 2001, Microsoft announced and introduced the Xbox to the general public.
+A thing that put them in direct competition with Sony and Nintendo at that moment.
+Over time, Xbox didn’t get enough popularity among users, but still managed to keep its third position in place with more than 49 million devices sold by January 2021.

 However, these numbers are not enough for close competition with PlayStation and Nintendo, but things are going to change.